Textile Study Tour:

 Day 4 – Thursday, May 11: York (B)

 Angharad Thomas is a designer and teacher who is obsessed with knitted gloves!
 Learn about two-color Scottish Sanquhar knitting, which was popular throughout the North Atlantic region.
 The Knitting and Crochet Guild is a national educational organization dedicated to hand knitting, domestic machine knitting, and crochet in the UK.
 Guild members will put on a fun trunk show of pieces from their collection of more than 2,000 garments, household items, tools, and gadgets.

-The afternoon is free for you to explore York on your own.
-Perhaps you will want to shop and eat along the street known as the Shambles, walk the medieval city walls, visit the railway museum, or experience Jorvik Viking Center.
+Your afternoon is free to explore York.
+Shop and eat along the historic street known as the Shambles, walk the medieval city walls, visit the railway museum, or experience Jorvik Viking Center.
 All are a short distance from the hotel.